How Do I File a Wrongful Death Lawsuit Against a Nursing Home?

 Who is allowed to file a wrongful death lawsuit against a nursing home?

-Depending on your relation to the elderly individual who died as a result of nursing home negligence, you may be wondering who is legally allowed to file a wrongful death lawsuit against the nursing home.
-According to Cornell Law School, all 50 states allow spouses and children to file a wrongful death lawsuit and receive compensation for their loved one’s death.
-However, some states across the country allow siblings, parents, and other family members to receive damages.
+Depending on your relationship to the elderly individual who died as a result of nursing home negligence, you may be wondering who is legally allowed to file a wrongful death lawsuit against the nursing home.
+According to Cornell Law School, most states allow spouses and children to file a wrongful death lawsuit and receive compensation for their loved one’s death, but laws vary on who is considered an eligible beneficiary.
+Some states allow siblings, parents, and other family members to receive damages.

 What types of losses can I claim in a wrongful death lawsuit?